simon-staal/Odyssey_C_Compiler/admin/log.md

 **17/03/2021**
 BIG NEWS!!!
 After thinking for a long ass time, we've come up with the context required for codegen.
 It's still a work in progress and we'll probably add / remove shit as we go but it's a big step forward.
 Additionally, I have codegen producing what *looks like* correct assembly for the base test case we came up with so long ago...
 From here we have a working framework, we just need to build from here.
 The word vomit in [**notes**](notes.md) kinda outlines the logic for the stack and frame pointers (it's not formatted well at all, refer to the bottom for most recent thoughts).
 Added some new goals to work on.

+**18/03/2021**
+Finished the test script, and tested it on a case which passes!
+Also intentionally changed the assembly to be wrong and it correctly identifies the failure to ensure it wasn't a false positive.
+Added a new section in the log to track which testcases pass.